-- To output data in event mode, set Mode=Event and use the EventTrack parameter to specify the event track. - To output data in bounded event mode, set Mode=BoundedEvent and use the EventTrack parameter to specify the event track. - To output data in at-end mode, set Mode=AtEnd. - To output data in page mode, set Mode=Page. - 5.
+- To output data in single record mode, set Mode=SingleRecord. - To output data in time mode, set Mode=Time and use the OutputInterval parameter to specify the amount of video content represented by each document. - To output data in event mode, set Mode=Event and use the EventTrack parameter to specify the event track. - To output data in bounded event mode, set Mode=BoundedEvent and use the EventTrack parameter to specify the event track. - To output data in at-end mode, set Mode=AtEnd. - To output data in page mode, set Mode=Page. - 5.
 Save and close the configuration file.
 Micro Focus recommends that you save your configuration files in the location specified by the ConfigDirectory parameter.